cdeck3r/3DScanner/README.md

 ## Technical Approach

 From a computer science perspective the project proposes a couple of distributed system challenges.
-Since all software runs distributed on approx. 50 Raspberry Pi computers, a primary activity focuses on infrastructure support.
+Since all software parts run on approx. 50 Raspberry Pi computers, a primary activity focuses on infrastructure support.
 Each software change applies to 50 Raspberry Pis.
 Automation of deployment is crucial.
 Some fundamental functions to support are

 * Automate deployment of software directly from github
 * Secure access to Raspberry Pis